Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 > [Info] The most payment service providers create a new reference when a payment has been cancelled or charged back by the customer.
 However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to cancellations and chargebacks from a payment service provider.
 You can check for communication and other errors between Actindo and the payment service provider resulted in a workflow being stopped, for example.
 In addition, if applicable, you can manually change the status of a transaction to **Void** to clear the database.
-Note that you can only change the status of a chargeback transaction, but not any data.
+Note that you can only change the status of a cancellation and chargeback transaction, but not any data.

 If everything works fine with the posting of a cancellation and chargeback, you do not need to monitor the *Cancellations and chargebacks* menu entry.